 A recent study led by scientists at Toronto’s Princess Margaret Cancer Centre, University Health Network, have identified 45 genes linked to the development and progression of prostate cancer.
-The ...
+The study, ...
 Read more

-UK researchers proved that a hypofractionated high-dose intensity-modulated radiotherapy compared to conventional radiotherapy for prostate cancer, significantly impacts patient treatment time and outcome, and will save tens of millions in cost for the the National ...
+UK researchers proved that a hypofractionated high-dose intensity-modulated radiotherapy compared to conventional radiotherapy for prostate cancer, significantly impacts patient treatment time and outcome, and will save tens of millions in cost for the the National Health ...
 Read more

-Rising incidences of cancer across Europe, largely the result of people living longer, will increase demand for radiotherapy as a treatment option by an average of 16 percent by 2025 — with ...
+Rising incidences of cancer across Europe, largely the result of people living longer, will increase demand for radiotherapy as a treatment option by an average of 16 percent by 2025 — with the ...
 Read more